hermangroup/docs/merchants/technical.rst

 https://www.coinpayments.net

-CoinPayments is an integrated payment gateway for cryptocurrencies such as Dash.
+CoinPayments is an integrated payment gateway for cryptocurrencies such as Historia.
 Shopping cart plugins are available for all popular webcarts used today.
 CoinPayments can help you set up a new checkout, or integrate with your pre-existing checkout.